maxng07/ted-gui/README.md

 <p>
   Tutorials are <a href="https://github.com/maxng07/ted-gui/tree/master/graphics"> here </a>
 <p>
-#Licensing
+<h2>Licensing </h2>
 All RIGHTS RESERVED.

-Filecrypt uses a GO package for AES-GCMSIV which has a copyright license as part of BoringSSL.
+TED-GUI uses a GO package for AES-GCMSIV which has a copyright license as part of BoringSSL.
 The copyright notice as is below

 /* Copyright (c) 2017, Google Inc. *